canonical/craftcraft/docs/index.rst

 Project and community
 =====================

-Starcraft is a member of the Canonical family.
+Craftcraft is a member of the Canonical family.
 It's an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.